wdes/mail-autodiscover-autoconfig/README.md

 You can disable some of the default features.
 For now the default features are:

 - `apple` (This feature contains the web UI route and the mobile config route)
+- `dns` (This feature adds a DNS txt route to obtain your ideal DNS config)